 Superposition rule is used to solve a DC resistive circuit which has two independent voltage sources and four resistors.

 A circuit with four meshes solved using the mesh analysis.
+The circuit has two current sources, one voltage source and six resistors.

 A DC resistive circuit with two sources, one voltage source, one current source both independent solved using current division method.